Flavius-The-Person/stream-warriors-engine/README.md

-# Stream Warriors
+# Stream Warriors Engine
-> Still in developement, Stream Warriors is a JRPG style visual automated combat program designed for use with live streaming.
+> Still in developement, Stream Warriors Engine is a JRPG style visual
+>automated combat program designed for use with live streaming.

 <!---
 [![NPM Version][npm-image]][npm-url]